 But once he learned more, it made sense.
 "That diagnosis explained so much," he says.
 Campbell had emphysema by his late 20s.
 He had a family history of severe lung problems.
 Up until that moment, he never knew why.

-Even though he saw many doctors over the years, Campbell had to wait 27 years to get the right diagnosis.
+Even though he saw several doctors over the years, Campbell had to wait 27 years to get the right diagnosis.
 It shouldn't take that long.
-AAT deficiency, also called alpha-1, is rare.
+Alpha-1, also called AAT deficiency, is rare.
 But it's easy to find with a simple blood test.
-If you do have it, the sooner you get diagnosed, the sooner you can start treatment to protect your lungs.
+The sooner you find out you have it, the sooner you can start treatment that may protect your lungs.

-The first signs of AAT deficiency are usually lung problems, like chronic wheezing or coughing.
-But the real problem starts in the liver.
-Your liver doesn't send enough of a special protein, called alpha-1, out into the bloodstream.
-Alpha-1 helps protect the lungs.
+The first signs are usually lung problems, like chronic wheezing or coughing.
+But the problems start in your liver.
+It doesn't send enough of a special protein, called alpha-1, out into the bloodstream.
+The protein is needed to protect your lungs.

 - Shortness of breath and wheezing